arkms/Simple-Controller-Input/README.md

 This project aims to simplify accessing an XBOX Controller inputs and using them in your game.
 It allows for rapid prototyping and project modularity when dealing with multiple inputs from the keyboard, a mouse and a game controller.
+The Demo Scene uses free art from [Kenney](https://www.kenney.nl) and the [Character Controller 2D](https://github.com/prime31/CharacterController2D) from Prime31.

 [![Example Image](https://raw.githubusercontent.com/andre-lima/Simple-Controller-Input/master/example_image.PNG)](#features)